-The proposed house has a relatively simple design with a simple roofline and is oriented with a south-southeast aspect.
-The roofing material will consist of asphalt shingles.
-The exterior wall material is to be cedar.
-Soffits are to be 3/4" thick plywood.
+The proposed house has a relatively simple design with a simple roofline and is oriented with a south aspect.

+The roofing material will consist of asphalt shingle.
+The exterior wall material is to be log, stucco, and stone.
+Soffits are to be /4" thick plywood.

-The structure has 22 medium sized windows with the primary viewing direction being toward the southern side of the structure.
-Windows will be double glazed with low e-coated tempered glass and frames made of vinyl clad.
-Exterior doors are to be 1-3/4", fire-rated, and made of metal.
+The structure has 8 medium sized windows with the primary viewing direction being toward the southern side of the structure.
+Windows will be double glazed with e-coating and frames made of vinyl.
+Exterior doors are to be 1-3/4", fire-rated, and made of fiberglass.

-The one deck will be constructed of composite material (Trex) materials and supported by 6x6 timber posts.
-The deck will be open and isolated from the surrounding landscape with crushed stone over a fiberglass weed barrier.
+The one deck will be constructed of wood/tilex materials and supported by concrete/timber posts.
+The deck will be open and isolated from the surrounding landscape with crushed rock over a polyester weed barrier.

-The propane tank will be set on a pad of crushed rock overlaying a fiberglass weedbarrier approximately 35 feet east of the residence.
+The propane tank is currently 10 feet west of residence, but is planned to be buried 60 feet north of residence.
 Vegetation within 10 feet of the propane tank will be kept cleared.
-Utilities for the property will be buried from a pole located ~70 feet south of the residence.
-The septic field is located ~90 feet to the northwest of the residence.
-A well will be located ~130 feet to the northeast of the residence located off the hammer hear turn around.
+Utilities for the property will be buried from a pole NE of drive.
+The septic field is located 30 feet northeast of the residence.
+The well is located 70 feet south of the residence.